nmshd/documentation/_docs_explore/23-privacy.md

 # Backbone Privacy

 The Backbone is the most significant component in terms of privacy.
-As a centrally hosted component by a third-party, it is understandable that privacy-related questions usually focus this component."
+As a centrally hosted component by a third party, it is understandable that privacy-related questions usually focus this component."

 The Backbone only stores technical information of identities or devices.
 It never has access to cleartext data such as content of messages, names, e-mail addresses, and so on, as all this information is end-to-end encrypted.
 Furthermore, even encrypted data of the Backbone is not publicly available - only the identities which have reason to access the data get access.